Introduction (Click here or scroll down for Images)

 (Also included in the Images section, below, are some republican murals – or more often stencils and tarps, given their limited resources and support – from “anti-Agreement” (or “dissident” or “militant” or “physical force”) groups.)

-The other three threads that are followed in this Visual History page concern aerosol art.
+The other main thread that is followed in this Visual History page is the development and spread of aerosol art.

 (ii) Graffiti Art

-The main development from 2009 onward would seem to be the rise of graffiti art and especially street art.
+The main development in wall-painting generally, would seem to be the rise of graffiti art and especially street art, from 2009 onward.
 Before we get to street art, let us say something about graffiti (in all its forms: tagging, throw-ups, wild-style writing, graffiti art) though the history of these forms is intertwined with the history of street art.

 Tags, throw-ups, wild-style writing, and graffiti art are typically sprayed in abandoned places.
-Graffitists use pseudonyms because their work is illegal, the illegality being that the walls, although abandoned, are still someone’s property.
+Graffitists use pseudonyms because their work is illegal, the illegality being that the walls, although neglected, are still someone’s property.

 In 2009, two wild-style writing festivals took place on the most famous wall in Belfast, the west Belfast “peace” line along Cupar Way.
 This is an abandoned space for locals but a point of interest for tourists.
 (The history of the art on the Cupar Way “peace” line is described in detail in a separate Visual History page, State Art vs Graffiti On The West Belfast “Peace” Line.)

-Writers and graffiti artists have also had to share/compete for abandoned city-centre spaces with street art.
+Writers and graffiti artists have also had to compete for/share abandoned city-centre spaces with street artists.
 As the next section makes clear, street art in Belfast was first painted on abandoned but highly trafficked spaces in the city centre.
 Writers and graffiti artists sometimes sprayed on top of these pieces; in the mid- to late-2010s, when the street art festival Hit The North (“HTN”) had become well-established, it gave writers their own walls or hoardings to work on, and a détente was reached.

 Street art in Belfast appears to come out of writing and graffiti art rather than the political or conceptual art being done by Keith Haring in the USA, Blek Le Rat in France, and Banksy in Bristol.
 This is evident in the styles of the early artists such as (by 2011) DMC, Verz, and the SPOOM collective (which included KVLR, Redmonk, Friz, and MarcaMix, among others).

-In 2013, the event went by the name “Hit The North” (CAP interview).
+In 2013, the event went by the name “Hit The North” (CAP interview) while still being part of CNB.
 In 2014, it spread to the part of North Street above Royal Avenue, which, like the lower part of the road, was at about 50% occupancy in terms of businesses and so provided plenty of permanently closed shutters.
 In 2015, a few pieces were painted in North Street but the majority were in Kent Street/Union Street.
 Like North Street, Kent Street/Union Street was a run-down area, marked for redevelopment as part of a student-housing boom that took a long time to materialise.

 However, a few of 2015’s pieces were in other locations entirely.
 One was Exchange Place/Hill Street, which is a vibrant commercial area completely unlike North Street or Kent Street/Union Street.
 The effect of this location was to suggest that street art was not just for the empty or abandoned buildings in run-down areas, but had a role to play in a thriving economy.
 Despite this expansion in location, the name “Hit The North” was retained in this and subsequent years.